Doug Owram: Education

-Owram earned a Bachelor of Arts degree (first class with honours) in history and economics from Queen's University in 1970, going on to complete his master's degree in history at Queen's in 1972.
-In 1976 Owram received his PhD in history from the University of Toronto and subsequently joined the faculty at the University of Alberta in the Department of History (1975–88).
+Owram earned a Bachelor of Arts degree (first class with honours) in history and economics from Queen's University at Kingston in 1970, going on to complete his master's degree in history at Queen's in 1972.
+In 1976 Owram received his PhD in history from the University of Toronto and subsequently joined the faculty at the University of Alberta in the Department of History (1976–2006).

 Career

 During his time at the University of Alberta he served as associate dean of arts, associate dean of graduate studies, acted as department chair and was appointed associate vice-president (academic) in 1994.
 In 1995 he was appointed vice-president (academic) and in 1998 the title of provost was added, making him the chief operating officer of the university.
 He completed his term as provost and vice-president (academic) in 2003.

 In addition, Owram served in many capacities outside the university.
 Chief among these was his tenure as president of the Canadian Federation of Humanities and Social Sciences from 2001 to 2003, as chair of the Campus Alberta Quality Council from its inception in 2004 until July 1, 2006, and as a National Historical Association board member since 2004.
 He has also served as a member of the board of directors of NeWest Press, including a term as vice-president, and on grant committees of SSHRC and the Molson Prize Committee.
 He also served as a member of the SSHRC steering committee on the future of the humanities.
 From 2008 to 2011 he served on the council of the Royal Society of Canada and was secretary to Academy II.
 He is currently a member of the board of the Degree Quality Assessment Board of British Columbia and served as chair of an expert panel of the Council of Canadian Academies on Memory Institutions and the Digital Age.

 Owram was the recipient of a University of Alberta McCalla Professorship in 1989, and was elected as a Fellow of the Royal Society of Canada in 1990.
 He received the J. Gordin Kaplan Award for Research Excellence in 1995.